arm-university/RPi-Pico-projects-for-schools/images/README.md

-# This directory contains the images linked to the Markdown version of the book on GitHub.
+# This directory contains images linked to the Markdown version of the book on GitHub.